How media influences your child at 9-18 years

 - Does the forum make you feel safe and happy or uncomfortable?

-- Does it align with your own values or beliefs?
+- Does it align with your own values and beliefs?

-Children and teenagers sometimes need help to get out of negative forums and chats and find forums or chats that match their values.
-For example, if the negative forum is built into a game, you could suggest that your child takes a break from the game while you help them find a different game to play.
+Young people sometimes need help to get out of negative forums and chats and find ones that match their values.
+For example, if a negative forum is built into a game, you could suggest that your child takes a break from the game while you help them find a different game to play.

 When your child balances media use with other activities like physical and creative activities and face-to-face socialising, your child experiences a wide range of influences.
 These include peers, community mentors and family, as well as the media.